Trajectory Optimization#

 x (list): The decision vector containing final mass, thrust direction, and time of flight.

-Represents the optimal low-thrust transfer between two planet using a direct method.
+Represents the optimal low-thrust transfer between two planet using the Sims-Flanagan (direct) method.

 This problem works internally using the sims_flanagan and manipulates its initial and final states, as well as its transfer time T, final mass mf and the controls as to link the two planets with a low-thrust trajectory.